PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/name_templater/README.md

 ## Purpose

 There are situations where simple name prefixing is not enough.
 More complex structures are required.

+> [!Note]
-This module generates a string template that can be used with Terraform's `format()` function to generate the actual resource name.
+> This module generates a string template that can be used with Terraform's `format()` function to generate the actual resource name.

 ## Usage